gh1sung/elo_bar_live_win_prob/README.md

 Now, there are some things to determine.
 Is 57% a good enough accuracy?
 Do we want the model to be predicting whether a team will win or lose just with a 57% accuracy?
 Even if you randomly choose any team, that will be prediction accuracy of 50%.
 Just 7% above the base accuracy?
 It is not worth it.
 Therefore, it was necessary to find more metrics to add or complement the elo rating for a higher accuracy.

 # Enter BAR (Box score Above Replacement Player)
+FiveThirtyEight has an amazing metric for the NBA that they have been developing for years of trial and error.